Fire Alarm Battery Testing and Replacement Schedules

 The Battery Replacement Decision

+Replace batteries proactively before they fail, not after.
+The threshold for replacement is when the manufacturer's recommended interval has passed, when load testing shows voltage below minimum, or when visual inspection reveals physical damage.
 Replace if manufacturer recommended replacement interval has passed.
 If load test shows voltage drop below minimum threshold.
 If visual inspection finds corrosion, leaks, or damage.
 If battery is past its rated lifespan.
 If system has experienced power loss and batteries were drawn down.

 Proactive replacement: replace before failure is detected.
 Prevents emergency replacement during non-business hours.
 Allows planning and budgeting.
 Reduces liability of system failure.